hphelion/documentation/network.md

 ---
 # HP Cloud Networking

 HP Cloud Networking is a virtual networking service that provides network connectivity and addressing for HP Cloud compute devices.
 It is based on OpenStack Networking open source software.
-Key terms include:

-- **Floating IP Addresses** - On-demand, public IP addresses on a network.
-With HP Cloud, you can allocate several floating IP addresses and assign them to virtual servers.
-- **Network** - Allows you to define network connectivity and addressing in the Cloud, providing "networking as a service" between interface devices managed by other HP Public Cloud, such as compute.
-- **Port** - A connection point for attaching a single device, such as a virtual server's NIC, to a virtual network.
-The port describes the associated network configuration, such as the MAC and IP addresses to be used by the attached device.
-- **Router** - A device that forwards data packets along networks.
-- **Subnet** - Contains IP address blocks that assign IP addresses to virtual servers.
-In addition, a subnet can have a gateway, a list of DNS name servers, and host routes.
-Information provided by DHCP is pushed to servers with interfaces associated with the subnet.

 A default configuration comes with HP Cloud compute activation that includes a network, subnet,and  router connecting the subnets to the Internet.